 The bill H. 3110 aims to amend South Carolina's laws regarding controlled substance offenses, specifically focusing on the decriminalization of marijuana possession.
 It proposes to decriminalize the possession of twenty-eight grams (one ounce) or less of marijuana and ten grams or less of hashish, allowing law enforcement to issue civil citations for these amounts instead of criminal charges.
-Additionally, the bill seeks to reduce penalties for first-time possession of less than one gram of methamphetamine or cocaine base, mandating completion of a drug treatment or rehabilitation program as part of the sentence.
+Additionally, the bill seeks to reduce penalties for first-time possession of less than one gram of methamphetamine or cocaine base, mandating that offenders complete a drug treatment or rehabilitation program as part of their sentence.
 The bill also requires that individuals guilty of a first offense for certain controlled substances be placed on probation.

 Latest Version: 44-53-370